Startup Domain Strategy: A Comprehensive Guide

 Here's a sneak peek at what the future holds:

-- Continued growth of new TLDs: Get ready for even more TLD options!
+Get ready for even more TLD options!
 ICANN is planning to open up applications for new gTLDs in 2026, further expanding the domain name universe.
 This means more opportunities for niche targeting and creative branding, but also potential challenges in navigating this increasingly complex landscape.
-It's like exploring a new galaxy with endless planets to discover.
+It's like exploring a new galaxy with endless planets to discover. - Increased importance of security

-- Increased importance of security: With cyber threats on the rise, domain security is becoming more crucial than ever.
-There are many layers of domain protection, such as:
+With cyber threats on the rise, domain security is becoming more crucial than ever.
+There are many layers of domain protection, such as:- Domain privacy protection: Hides your personal contact details from the public Whois database.

 - Registry lock: Adds an extra layer of security to prevent unauthorized domain transfers or changes.